Jgar514/mobileUI_subdomain_netlify/README.md

 ## Goal:

-to design my own user interface for a mobile screen.
+- To design my own user interface for a mobile screen.
 I wanted to be able to show the most information without vertical scrolling.
 I got inspiration by the way facebook on a mobile device has horizontal scroll photo cards.
 It also offers the ability to tab between multiple windows so you can render new information without a page reload.

 ## Technologies: